gazebosim/gz-launch/Migration.md

 - The shared libraries have `gz` where there used to be `ignition`.
   - Using the un-migrated version is still possible due to tick-tocks, but will be removed in future versions.
+- Launch files have been hard-tocked to the `.gzlaunch` extension instead of `.ign`.

 ## Gazebo Launch 2.2.2